PioBeat/GravSupport/README.md

 ## Requirements

-The plugin requires IDEA Community / Ultimate Edition 2017.2.*
+The plugin requires IDEA Community / Ultimate Edition 2017.2.* or PhpStorm 2017.2.1.
 With Ultimate you have also PHP support.

 **Additional**